mhamrah/subliminal-nightfall/README.md

 **Subliminal Nightfall Hazy** (Zed only) offers a transparent, blurred experience:
 - Background blur effects that integrate with your desktop
-- 60% opacity for a lightweight, floating editor feel
+- ≈85% opacity with a darker code pane and a distinct gutter background for improved readability
 - All UI surfaces (editor, panels, toolbar, terminal) support transparency
 - Maintains full syntax color readability despite transparency
 - Perfect for those who prefer a less visually heavy workspace